docker/docs/swarm/swarm_at_scale/troubleshoot.md

 ## Worker (vote-worker) failures

-If the worker container exits, or the node that is hosting it fails, the redis containers queues votes until the worker container comes back up.
+If the worker container exits, or the node that is hosting it fails, the redis containers queue votes until the worker container comes back up.
 This situation can prevail indefinitely, though a worker needs to come back at some point and process the votes.